Jazzssmine/Jazzssmine.github.io/_posts/2020-12-14-Do-you-want-to-grab-attentions-on-Twitter.md

     <center>    <img src="/images/specificLanguages.svg" width = "900" />    </center>

+    According to the distribution presented above, the countries can indeed be categorized into 3 categories in terms of users' activity patterns:
     The fanatics: Arabic speakers have the highest average number of followers count, and they also have the highest retweets frequency among all langauge user groups.

-    The actives: Dutch speaker, and japanese speakers share a common point: they more like to retweet even though they don’t necessarily have a high number of followers count.
-Which may be explained as they really focus on their favorite followers and keep interacting with them rather than follow many people but remain inactive.
+    The actives: Dutch speakers and japanese speakers share a common point: they are more likely to retweet even though they don’t necessarily have a high number of followers count, which probably means that they really focus on their own followers and keep interacting with them rather than following many people but remain inactive.
 Therefore, **if you are Dutch or Japanese speaker, we would suggest you to posting in these languages as your post might get a higher chance of being retweeted by your people!**

     The silent group: Russian speaker and German speakers are the exact opposite of the previous category.
 Russian speakers and German speakers they have a high average follower count, which means they are active on this social media.
-But in the same time they have a low retweet frequqncy, which could be explained as they are more cautious about retweeting what others say.
+But at the same time they have a low retweet frequqncy, which could be explained as they are more cautious about spreading others' words.
 Therefore, **if you are Russian or German speaker, you might like to post in English to change your audiances to those who are more willing to retweet.** :P